SQUARE-WAVES/teejay/README.md

 ```

 the tag function will get called with "global_db_connection" and undefined.
-Remeber "null" is a valid json value! so something like
+Remeber "null" is a valid JSON value! so something like
 ```
 <global_db_connection>null
 ```